-For total disability, the annual pension is equal to 60% of the insured's annual earnings in the last year before the onset of disability.
+Permanent disability benefit: If assessed as totally disabled, the annual pension is equal to 60% of the insured's annual earnings in the last year before the disability began.

 Annual earnings correspond to 300 working days.

 Partial disability: A percentage of the disability pension is paid according to the assessed degree of disability.
 There is no entitlement if the assessed degree of disability is less than 20%.